OleMarGlo/OleMarGlo/README.md

 ## Hi there 👋
+I’m a student at NTNU with intrests in Rust, Go, C/C++, Python, React/Next.js, and more.
+I love building modular, efficient, and scalable systems, whether it’s a simulation, API, or somethign i recently discoverd and want to explore.

+I’m also passionate about hardware, API development, and system monitoring, and I enjoy exploring webdevelopment and creating CMS systems.
 <!--
 **OleMarGlo/OleMarGlo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...